Pressio/Pressio.github.io/content/algos/hyper.rst

 These are both crucial for enabling the ROM to be run on smaller, less powerful computers than the corresponding full order model.

+A number of techniques have been proposed to determine which elements/nodes should be included in the sample mesh.
+Some popular approaches include the empirical interpolation method (EIM), discrete empirical interpolation (DEIM), and Gauss-Newton with approximate tensors (GNAT); references for these methods are included below.
+This is an area of active research so more options are becoming available.

 How does Pressio support hyper-reduction?
 ==========================================
 Hyperreduction is composed of two aspects.
 First, hyper-reduction places a burden on the application to only compute the velocity/residual on the sample mesh.
 As this burden is on the application, Pressio is unable to provide this functionality to a code.
 The second aspect of hyper-reduction is a modification to the underlying pROM problem.
 Pressio has support for this aspect of hyper-reduction, as it is application agnostic.
 Specifically, Pressio supports hyper-reduction in the following ways: